You’d think that with a vast selection of toys at our disposal, it would be easier to find some toys your baby would actually play with!

 In this post, we’re going to talk about the best toys for babies under 1 and list out a few infant toys to avoid (because trust me, that’s just as important!).
 These toys are pretty awesome because not only are they entertaining, but they are also great tools to improve your baby’s development.

-Don’t worry.
-I’ll walk you through exactly how they help your baby too.
-That way, once you reach the end of this post, you’ll feel pretty confident that you’re buying the best baby toys for your little one.
+By the time you reach the end of this post, you’ll feel pretty confident that you’re buying the best baby toys for your little one.

 - The Best Baby Items to Buy on Black Friday